klebgenomics/Kaptive/docs/source/Databases.rst

 Synthetic IS-free K locus sequences were generated for K loci for which no naturally occurring IS-free variants have been identified to date.

-The variants database (``Klebsiella_k_locus_variant_reference.gbk``) comprises full-length annotated sequences for variants of the distinct loci:

-* IS variants are named as KLN -1, -2 etc e.g. KL15-1 is an IS variant of KL15.
-* Deletion variants are named KLN-D1, -D2 etc e.g. KL15-D1 is a deletion variant of KL15.

 .. note::
  KL156-D1 is included in the primary reference database since no full-length version of this locus has been identified to date.